UW-Madison Zoom - Frequently Asked Questions

 - Can I control the video layout in a meeting?

 Yes.
-There are 3 video layouts when no one in the meeting is screen sharing: Active Speaker View, Gallery View, and floating thumbnail window.
+There are 3 video layouts when no one in the meeting is screen sharing: Active Speaker, Gallery, and Immersive views.
 When someone is screen sharing, you can use Side-by-side Mode or view the screen share with Active Speaker View.
 Any of these layouts can be used in full screen or windowed mode, with the exception of the floating thumbnail view.
 Learn more.

 - Can I record a meeting?